rudi-matricata/secrets-vault/README.md

 7. A file with the specifed in 2. name is created and the encrypted value (alongside with the IV and the provided master password hash (SHA-256)) is written.

 - Steps 1 to 4 should be made by the user

+### Reading a secret

+The flow in this scenario is as follows:

+1. Specify 'read' command
+2. Type a filename. (could not be blank) - if there is NO file with the given name - fail
+3. Type the master password that is protecting this secret.
+4. An AES decryption key is generated using the PBKDF2 generation function with HMAC-SHA256.
+5. SHA-256 hash of the key from 4. is compared against the one that is saved in the corresponding file.
+If this check does NOT pass - fail.
+Otherwise:
+6. Decrypt the secret using the key from 4. and print it in the console.